-Exams: two midterms and final exam on Monday, May 16, 11:15am-1:45pm.
+Exams: two midterms and final exam on Monday, Tuesday 12/13, 2:15pm-5:00pm.
 Missing any of the exams without any serious and documented reason will result to failure in the course.

-Grading system: your grade for the course will be based on: homework 15%, class active participation 5%, the first midterm 20%, the second midterm 25%, and the final exam 35%.
+Grading system: your grade for the course will be based on: homeworks 10%, quizes 10%, class active participation 5%, the first midterm 15%, the second midterm 25%, and the final exam 35%.
+The final grade is the maximum of the score for final exam and the total grade calculated according to the scheme discribed above.